 Another element of landlord insurance that is included in most policies is lost rental income (or rental default) insurance.

-This means that if something happens that makes your property completely uninhabitable (termites, water damage, etc.), for a short amount of time, landlord insurance can cover the rent money that’s lost from not having a tenant living in the home.
+This means that if something happens that makes your property completely uninhabitable (termites, water damage, etc.), for a short amount of time, landlord insurance can cover the rent money that’s lost from not having a resident living in the home.

 Depending on the coverage, to receive this benefit, it may be required to purchase it as an add-on to the existing policy.
 Again, it’s important to find out this information from your insurance provider.

-As an example, a tenant trips over an uneven kitchen tile, falls, and breaks their leg.
+As an example, a resident trips over an uneven kitchen tile, falls, and breaks their leg.
 The court determines that you are responsible because you failed to maintain the home properly.
 In this situation, a landlord liability plan would assist in paying for medical, court, or other related costs.